-Exclusion of pests is the best pest prevention method.
+The best way to prevent pests is to exclude them from the building.
 Exclusion programs focus on core areas and take into consideration a structure’s unique features and purpose.
 Pest Control Management Professionals can provide advice on excluding pests from your home or commercial establishment.
-Often this is the best pest control method for both home pest control and commercial pest control, minimizing the need for chemical treatments and improving the success of a pest control service.
+This is often the best method of pest control for both residences and businesses, because it minimizes the need for chemical treatments and improves the success of a pest control service.

-Commercial buildings have some access points in common with residential properties and some that are unique to them.
-Customer entry doors, roll-up and overhead doors or dock doors left open are excellent pest entry points.
-Roof-top air conditioning units are also areas pests may enter a building.
-Installing door sweeps and using rodent-resistant materials to prevent rodents from gnawing through help protect against a pest entering a structure.
-Doors constantly being opened and closed may come out of alignment, expand, or contract with temperature change, creating gaps and entry points for pests.
+Commercial buildings have similar access points to residential properties, and then some.
+Customer entry doors, roll-up and overhead doors left open are excellent pest entry points.
+So are roof top air conditioning units Installing door sweeps and using stainless steel mesh prevents rodents from entering the structure.
+Doors that are constantly opened and closed may come out of alignment or expand and contract with temperature change, creating gaps and entry points for pests.

 Landscaping may also contribute to pest infestations.
 Avoid using plants that attract and harbor pests and those that will accumulate trash.
 This will help to prevent pest infestations such as rodents.
 Using barriers of non-decaying materials is also helpful.

 Successful Pest Control